Town of Cary

 Home MenuRoundabouts

-Modern roundabouts are circular intersections that use a rotating flow of traffic to allow safer and slower movements of traffic through intersections.
-All vehicles entering a roundabout must yield to vehicles already in the circulating roadway, resulting in a constant flow of traffic into and out of the circle.
+Modern roundabouts are circular intersections that use a rotating flow of traffic to encourage safer and slower movements of traffic through intersections.
+All vehicles entering a roundabout are supposed to yield to vehicles already in the circulating roadway, resulting in a constant flow of traffic into and out of the circle.
+The combination of lower speeds and shallower entry angles have the potential to lower kinetic energy in the event of a crash, reducing the potential for serious injuries.

 Driving Roundabouts

-- Yield to vehicles already in the roundabout
+- Yield to vehicles, pedestrians, and bicycles already in the roundabout

 - Once in the roundabout, you have the right of way